alphagov/govuk-design-system/src/patterns/understand-the-impact-of-an-emergency/index.md

 ignoreInSitemap: true
 ---

-For up to date information, see [the notification banner component](/components/notification-banner/).
+For up to date information, see the [Notification banner component](/components/notification-banner/).